luisfun/discord-hono-docs/src/content/docs/interactions/discord-hono.md

 The first argument of `.cron()` must match the toml file crons.
 The second argument of the matched `.cron()` is executed.

-If `''` is specified, it matches all remaining crons.
+The first argument can be a regex or `''`.
-If you do not need to separate processing by crons, you can specify only `''`.
+`''` matches all remaining unmatched parts and can be used as a fallback.

 ## .fetch()